Goldsby, Oklahoma

 Goldsby is a town in McClain County, Oklahoma, United States.
-It lies within the Washington public school district and is home to the second largest casino in Oklahoma.
+It is home to the second largest casino in Oklahoma.
 As of the 2020 census, the population was 2,694, up from 1,801 in 2010.

 Geography

 Goldsby is in northeastern McClain County, with the Canadian River forming its northeastern boundary and the border with Cleveland County.
 The town is bordered to the northwest by Newcastle, to the southeast by Purcell, the McClain county seat, and to the northeast by Norman in Cleveland County.

 Goldsby is closely tied to its neighbor to the south, Washington.
 As Goldsby has no post office, mail is processed through the Washington post office (ZIP Code 73093).
 Goldsby falls within the boundaries of the Washington public school district.
 However, Goldsby provides Washington with other resources such as fire department and water services.

 According to the U.S. Census Bureau, the town of Goldsby has a total area of 26.5 sqmi, of which 26.2 sqmi are land and 0.3 sqmi, or 0.99%, are water.

 Riverwind Casino, the second largest casino in Oklahoma, is located in the northern part of Goldsby on State Highway 9.
 Interstate 35 passes through the northern and eastern parts of town, with access from exits 101, 104, and 106.
 Oklahoma City is 24 mi to the north, and Ardmore is 75 mi to the south.

 The Town of Goldsby maintains one airport for general aviation usage, David Jay Perry Airport, as well as several private landing fields.
 Goldsby is also the home of the Albert Engstrom Forest Regeneration Center.

 The town includes several small businesses.
 Goldsby also has a state tag agency, community center, and a veterans' memorial.